archethic-foundation/libdart/README.md

 - Key derivation:

-    To be able to retrieve previous public key, the ArchEthic network designs the key derivation through a seed (passphrase) and an index(number of previous public keys/transactions).
+    To be able to retrieve previous public key, the Archethic network designs the key derivation through a seed (passphrase) and an index(number of previous public keys/transactions).
     The procedure is described as follows: